How To Elope in Yosemite National Park

 6. Phone service in Yosemite is spotty and sometimes non-existent, so don’t plan on utilizing it.
 Communicate your plans and timeline to everyone who needs to know ahead of time, and download the entire area of Yosemite National Park on Google Maps “offline maps”.

 Great job!
-The next step you should take to start planning your elopement is to reach out to your elopement photographers:
+The next planning step you should take is reaching out to your elopement photographers:

 That’s Us!